 Aside from physical and mental health, poverty in childhood and adolescence is associated with a higher risk for poorer cognitive and academic outcomes, lower school attendance, lower reading and math test scores, increased distractibility, and higher rates of grade failure and early high school dropout., Poor children are also more likely than other children to have externalizing and other behavior problems, or emotional problems,, and are more likely to engage in delinquent behaviors during adolescence.
 Finally, growing up in poverty is associated with lower occupational status and lower wages,, poorer health, and deficits in working memory in adulthood.

 Reporting on child poverty rates at a single point in time gives an under-estimate of its deleterious effects, since research shows that persistent poverty, as well as poverty experienced in the childhood’s early years, is most detrimental to development.
-Nearly four in ten children are poor for one or more years before they reach age 18—nearly double the point-in-time estimate.
-More than one in ten are poor for half or more of their childhood years.
+Nearly 4 in 10 children are poor for 1 or more years before they reach age 18—nearly double the point-in-time estimate.
+More than 1 in 10 are poor for half or more of their childhood years.

 Many researchers and advocates use 200 percent or less of the poverty threshold to identify families with “low-income”.
-In 2014, more than four in ten children (43 percent) lived in low-income families.
+In 2015, more than 4 in 10 children (42 percent) lived in low-income families.
 Nine percent of children under age 18 lived in families in deep poverty (below 50 percent of the poverty threshold).
 All these measures of poverty have followed similar patterns over time.
 (Figure 1)

-Hispanic and black children are much more likely to live in poor families than are white and Asian children.
-In 2014, 12 percent of white children and 14 percent of Asian children were poor, compared with 32 percent of Hispanic children and 37 percent of black children.
-In the same year, Hispanics and blacks were also more likely than whites and Asians to live in low-income families (62 and 63 percent, versus 29 and 32 percent, respectively).
-Black children were more likely than Hispanic children to be in deep poverty (18 and 13 percent, respectively), and both were more likely to be in deep poverty than white or Asian children (five percent, each).
+Hispanic and black children are much more likely to live in poor families than are non-Hispanic white and Asian children.
+In 2015, 12 percent of both non-Hispanic white and Asian children were poor, compared with 29 percent of Hispanic children, and 33 percent of black children.
+In the same year, Hispanics and blacks were also more likely than non-Hispanic whites and Asians to live in low-income families (61 percent each, versus 29 and 27 percent, respectively).
+Black children were more likely than Hispanic children to be in deep poverty (16 and 12 percent, respectively), and both were more likely to be in deep poverty than white or Asian children (6 percent, each).
 (Figure 2)

-Children under five are more likely than children five to 17 to live below the poverty line (23 and 20 percent, respectively in 2014).
+Children under 5 are more likely than children 5 to 17 to live below the poverty line (21 and 19 percent, respectively, in 2015).
 (Appendix 2)

 Children are much more likely to be poor if they live in single-mother families than if they live in married-couple families.
-In 2014, 46 percent of children living in single-mother families were poor, compared with 11 percent of children living in married-couple families.
+In 2015, 43 percent of children living in single-mother families were poor, compared with 10 percent of children living in married-couple families.
 The same pattern holds for white, black, Hispanic, and Asian children.
-For example, more than half of black and Hispanic children in single-mother families were poor in 2014.
-In contrast, 17 percent of black children, and 20 percent of Hispanic children, in married-couple families were poor during the same year.
+For example, almost half of black and Hispanic children in single-mother families (46.2 and 48.8 percent) were poor in 2015, although this is a considerable reduction from the previous year (52.7 and 53.3 percent).
+However, only 11 percent of black children, and 20 percent of Hispanic children, in married-couple families were poor in 2015.
 (Figure 3)

 After narrowing in the 1990s, the gap between poverty rates for children in married-couple and those in single-mother families grew between 2000 and 2005, then was stable until 2008.
 The difference grew between 2008 and 2011, but has since leveled off.
 (Appendix 2)

 State-level child poverty estimates are available from the Census Bureau’s American Community Survey (ACS).
-The ACS has yearly estimates of children living at multiple ratios of the poverty levels, from 2005 onward, for areas with populations of 65,000 or more, and 3-year-average estimates for areas with 20,000 or more.
+The ACS has yearly estimates of children living at multiple ratios of the poverty levels, from 2005 onward, for areas with populations of 65,000 or more, and three-year-average estimates for areas with 20,000 or more people.

-Additionally, 2000-2014 state estimates for children in poverty (100 percent), children in extreme poverty (50 percent), children below 150 percent poverty, children below 200 percent poverty, children below 250 percent poverty, and children in poverty by age group are available from the KIDS COUNT Data Center.
+Additionally, 2000-2015 state estimates for children in poverty (100 percent), children in deep poverty (50 percent), children below 150 percent poverty, children below 200 percent poverty, children below 250 percent poverty, and children in poverty by age group are available from the KIDS COUNT Data Center.

 Child poverty estimates (defined as the percent of children living on less than 50 percent of median disposable income, adjusted for family size and composition) for 36 economically advanced countries are available from UNICEF’s Innocenti Research Center. (see Figure 1b.)

-The Following briefs review ways to reduce child poverty:
+The following briefs review interventions to reduce child poverty:

 Also see the list of evaluated programs under “Employment and Welfare” on the website of the Coalition for Evidence-Based Policy.

-Families are considered to be in poverty if their pre-tax money income (that is, not including in-kind benefits such as food stamps and not including the Earned Income Tax Credit) is less than a money income threshold that varies by family size and composition.
+Families are considered to be in poverty if their pre-tax money income (that is, not including in-kind benefits such as SNAP benefits (food stamps). and not including the Earned Income Tax Credit) is less than a money income threshold that varies by family size and composition.
 The thresholds are updated annually to reflect inflation as measured by the Consumer Price Index.
-In 2014, the poverty threshold for a family of four with two related children under age 18 was $24,008, while the threshold of a family of three with two related children was $19,074.
+In 2015, the poverty threshold for a family of four with two related children under age 18 was $24,036, while the threshold of a family of three with two related children was $19,078.
 The thresholds are determined by estimating the cost of a minimally adequate diet for a family of a given configuration and size, multiplied by three.